natanheringer/DiskScout/BUILD.md

 ## DiskScout — Windows 11 Build Guide (Personal Recommendation)

 This is a concise, reliable checklist to set up the toolchain, build DiskScout (CLI and GUI), and run it on Windows 11 using MSYS2 MinGW64.
-It mirrors the exact commands you used in your screenshots.

 ---